lira-dao/whitepaper/docs/019-Roadmap.md

 1. **LIRA Chain Mainnet Launch**: The highly anticipated launch of the LIRA Chain mainnet signifies a significant milestone, marking the official operational commencement of the LIRA blockchain.
 2. **DAO Establishment**: The LIRA DAO is officially established, marking a pivotal shift towards community-driven governance within the LIRA ecosystem.
 3. **LIRA Chain Decentralization**: The process of decentralizing the LIRA Chain governance commences, progressively transferring control from the development team to the LIRA DAO community.

+### Q3 2025

+1. **LIRA DEX Deployment (BSC Chain)**: Expanding the reach of the LIRA DEX, this deployment integrates it with the Binance Smart Chain (BSC) network, fostering wider user adoption.

 ---